top of page

 I like carrying an XL or 2-person blanket.
 Photo credits: Heatsheets.

 This is probably my biggest non-negotiable.
 If you’re ever stuck outside overnight, packing a blanket is easier and more practical than starting a fire.
-An emergency blanket uses your body warmth to keep you alive, so it’s important to wrap it around you before things get too chilly.
+An emergency blanket uses your body warmth to keep you alive, so it’s important to wrap it around you before things get chilly.
 Sure, bring along an extra coat or thermal wear, but emergency blankets pack small and light and do a great job sealing heat close to your body, including your head.

 3. First Aid kit